kumuluz/kumuluzee-openapi/README.md

     }
 ```

-and second, you have to provide list of packages to kumuluzee-openapi extension for each JAX-RS Application by providing **apiSpecifications** in configuration of **kumuluzee-maven-plugin**:
+and second, you have to provide list of packages to openapi extension for each JAX-RS Application by providing **apiSpecifications** in configuration of **kumuluzee-maven-plugin**:

 ```xml
 <configuration>